 Hannah Draper Burnett is Director of Choral Studies and Music Instructor at Cloud County Community College, where she directs the collegiate and community choral ensembles and teaches courses in music appreciation and private voice.
 She also serves as choir director for the First United Methodist Church of Concordia, Kansas.
 She previously held positions as director of the Foster Academy for Musical Excellence Youth Chorus in Richmond, Kentucky, assistant conductor for the choirs of The Church of the Good Shepherd, and assistant director of Universitatis Schola Cantorum, both in Lexington, Kentucky.
 Hannah received a Master of Music in choral conducting from Eastern Kentucky University.
 She remains active as a performer, conductor, and clinician, and has served as a resident member of Cincinnati’s historic May Festival Chorus, the Lexington Chamber Chorale, and is a member of Cincinnati’s Vocal Arts Ensemble under artistic director Craig Hella Johnson.

-Nanette Kraus joined Te Deum in 2013 and is enjoying her first season with Antiqua.
-She serves as the singer representative on the board of Te Deum, Inc. For the past nine years, she worked as staff accompanist and piano instructor at Baker University, where she also served as chapel music coordinator.
-She assists as organist and cantor at Annunciation Catholic Church in Baldwin City.
-Nanette earned a Bachelor of Arts in music from Bethany College in Lindsborg, Kansas, and a Juris Doctor from the University of Kansas.
-Nanette also sings with KC VITAs Chamber Choir, and enjoys freelance collaborative work with other Te Deum musicians.
-Outside of music, she enjoys running, landscape photography, poetry, and Jayhawk basketball.
+Nanette Kraus joined Te Deum Chamber Choir in 2013 and is enjoying her second season with Antiqua.
+She serves as singer representative on the Te Deum board.
+For the past nine years, she worked as staff accompanist, piano instructor and chapel music coordinator at Baker University.
+Nanette recently moved to Kansas City, Missouri, where she works a variety of projects as freelance collaborative pianist and singer, and assists with music at Congregation Beth Torah in Overland Park.
+She also sings with KC VITAs Chamber Choir.
+Nanette earned a Bachelor of Arts in music from Bethany College, and a Juris Doctor from the University of Kansas.
+When not making music, she enjoys landscape photography, poetry, and Jayhawk basketball.

 Mark Ball is thrilled to join Te Deum for its 2016-2017 season; after years of encouraging and supporting the group, he finally gets to sing!
 He has had a long career as music teacher and church musician in the Kansas City area, and began serving as Director of Music Ministry and Organist at Southminster Presbyterian Church in August of 2016.
 He also teaches voice and piano, maintaining a studio at Southminster Church.
 Mark’s formal musical studies were at William Jewell College, Westminster Choir College, and Eastman School of Music.
 In his free time, he enjoys fitness, cooking, playing the piano, and reading – especially poetry, history, and anything by Wendell Berry.

 Joshua Maize is recognized as a lyric baritone with a unique and beautiful sound, especially fitting for early music.
-This is his fifth season with Te Deum Chamber Choir and third season with Te Deum Antiqua, where he serves as Artistic Associate and vocalist.
-He has been a member of a number of ensembles including Simon Carrington Chamber Singers, Spire Chamber Ensemble, and KC Collegium Vocale.
-He is currently choirmaster for Grace Episcopal Church, having previously served as choral scholar for Grace Episcopal Cathedral and choral intern for Village Presbyterian Church.
+This is his sixth season with Te Deum Chamber Choir and fourth season with Te Deum Antiqua.
+He has been a member of a number of ensembles including Simon Carrington Chamber Singers, Norfolk Chamber Chorus, Spire Chamber Ensemble, and KC Collegium Vocale.
+He is currently director of music and choirmaster for Grace Episcopal Church, having previously served as choral scholar for Grace Episcopal Cathedral and choral intern for Village Presbyterian Church.
 Josh is working on a Doctor of Musical Arts degree in conducting under Robert Bode at the University of Missouri-Kansas City Conservatory of Music and Dance.
 He holds master’s degrees in musicology and church music from the University of Kansas, and a Bachelor of Music Education from UMKC.
 Josh is a recipient of the Ellen Battell Stoeckel Vocal Fellowship from Yale University and his teachers have included Mariana Farah, Raymond Feener, and Ryan Board.